InsaLan/langate2000/README.md

 #### langate2000-netcontrol

+launch command `make install` for the first setup of the langate on your computer, that will copy netcontrol.service in systemd.
-Follow the install instructions on the dedicated repository.
+Then follow the install instructions on the dedicated repository.

 #### deploying the web app